SFL-TAP recognizes National Hire a Veteran Day

 |0

-This work, SFL-TAP recognizes National Hire a Veteran Day [Image 12 of 12], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SFL-TAP recognizes National Hire a Veteran Day, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: (Editor’s note: SFL-TAP transition services specialist Alfredia Williams contributed to this article.)